Auto-Actions/hyperagent-action/README.md

 ### Basic Setup

 1. Add the Gemini API key to your repository secrets as `GEMINI_API_KEY`
+2. Add the GitHub token to your repository secrets as `ACTION_TOKEN`
+3. Add the Mandoguru API key to your repository secrets as `API_KEY`
-2. Create a workflow file in `.github/workflows/generate-code.yml`:
+4. Create a workflow file in `.github/workflows/generate-code.yml`:

 ```yaml
 name: Generate Code from Issue